 Before embarking on any DIY aquarium lighting project, it is important to keep some general guidelines in mind.
 The wattage of an aquarium light bulb will determine the number of gallons it will effectively light.
 When calculating the best system for your tank, keep in mind the number of gallons the tank holds as well as the plant and animal life it will support.
 For tanks that will house only fish, one will need 2-3 watts per gallon.

 Tanks that contain both plants and fish will require higher intensity light, with the recommendation being around 4 watts per gallon of water.
+A Dwarf gourami could really bring a tank to color.
 Reef aquariums require the most energy to sustain, and healthy reefs require at least 4-6 watts per gallon.
 If coral or anemones are present, the figure rises to 8 ½ watts per gallon of water.

 To ensure that your lighting schedule remains consistent, ask your supplier about purchasing and installing a lighting timer.
 As a rule, artificial “sunlight” should be provided for 12 hours a day, and those with lunar lights should turn them on for the remaining 12 hours in a 24 hour period.
 Depending on the natural habitat of fish in an aquarium, these times may need to be adjusted to better reflect the conditions present in their original environment.
 Anytime new lights have been installed, keep a close eye on the temperature of the tank to make sure it remains within acceptable ranges.